DPKG

 You can add a longer description here.
 Mind the space at the beginning of this paragraph.

-5. Build the Debian package
+5. Build the Package

 dpkg-deb --build --root-owner-group <package-dir>

-So in our example:
+For our example:

-dpkg-deb --build --root-owner-group helloworld_1.0-1_arm64
+dpkg-deb --build --root-owner-group hello_1.0-1_arm64

 sudo dpkg -i <APP_NAME>